Strengthen 'The Core'

 [Fig.1: Strengthen The Core, Kate Billing, Founder & Creative Director, Blacksmith]

 Leaders with this level of experience and responsibility have generally had plenty of management ‘skill-and-drill’ development.
-We choose to focus instead on the holistic development of these leaders both as individuals (the human at the centre of leadership) and as a human-to-human ensemble, each playing their part in harmony with the others for a united performance across the enterprise.
+We choose to focus instead on the holistic development of these leaders both as individuals (the human at the centre of leadership) and as a collective, each playing their part whilst delivering a united performance across the enterprise.

 This means not just looking at capability development through skills, tools, and frameworks but also exploring the nature of human experience, the way we’re wired as people (individually and collectively) and how that supports or sidelines our intentions and efforts to work together for the good of the wider organisation and its ambitions, not just meet our individual needs for performance and recognition.

-[Fig.2: Ensemble Leadership™ Development Model, Kate Billing, Founder & Creative Director, Blacksmith]
+[Fig.2: Being Human Development Model, Kate Billing, Founder & Creative Director, Blacksmith]

-Along with capability development, our approach to Ensemble Leadership™ development of senior leaders and executive teams includes raising awareness of context across many levels (human, personal, interpersonal. organisational, and wider systems), deliberately growing capacity (personal and interpersonal), and cultivating community in order to create connection, access diverse perspectives, and unlock the potential of the group.
+Along with capability development, our approach of putting being human at the centre of the development of senior leaders and executive teams includes raising awareness of context across many levels (human, personal, interpersonal. organisational, and wider systems), deliberately growing capacity (personal and interpersonal), and cultivating community in order to create connection, access diverse perspectives, and unlock the potential of the group.

 Become Better Together

-In our experience, the usual way of developing leaders in The Core of an organisation is through individual interventions such as 1-on-1 coaching and solo or small group participation in development programmes outside the organisation.
+In our experience, the usual way of developing leaders in The Core of an organisation is through individual interventions such as 1-on-1 coaching and solo participation in development programmes outside the organisation.

 While this kind of development absolutely has its place, what these ‘system-of-one’ interventions leave on the table is the power of a collective development experience for your leaders as a community; one that is grounded in your context, your culture, your challenges.

-The Ensemble Leadership™ development experiences that we design and facilitate break down silos, grow understanding, trust and respect, myth-bust stories that create drama, drag and ‘noise’, increase collaboration and cooperation, and deepen a sense of shared purpose.
+The being human development experiences that we design and facilitate break down silos, grow understanding, trust and respect, myth-bust stories that create drama, drag and ‘noise’, increase collaboration and cooperation, and deepen a sense of shared purpose.